Updated: Apr 12

 Exercise and PCOS

-Over the years, there have been few studies showing the relations between exercise and PCOS, we recommend and advise people with PCOS to exercise based on how it can enhance weight loss, and metabolic balance and help with maintaining a healthy state of the body.
+Over the years, there have been few studies showing the relationship between exercise and PCOS, we recommend and advise people with PCOS to exercise based on how it can enhance weight loss, and metabolic balance and help with maintaining a healthy state of the body.

-Having to exercise at least 30 mins daily will result in major physical and metabolic transformation of the individual.
+Having to exercise at least 30 mins daily will result in a major physical and metabolic transformation of the individual.